| | |

 Recipe Variations

 • Marshmallow-topped potatoes.
 Swap the nut topping for mini marshmallows added in the last few minutes of baking.
-Let them puff and toast lightly for a sweet, kid-friendly version reminiscent of classic holiday sweet potato casserole.
+Let them puff and toast lightly for a sweet, kid-friendly version.

 • Savory-herb twist.
 Reduce the brown sugar in the filling, increase the salt and pepper slightly, and add chopped fresh herbs such as thyme or rosemary.
 For the topping, use breadcrumbs, Parmesan, and butter instead of brown sugar and nuts for a more savory side.

 • Spiced holiday version.
-Add ground ginger or allspice to the filling along with the cinnamon and nutmeg, and stir a pinch of cayenne into the topping for a subtle sweet heat that pairs nicely with ham or roasted turkey.
+Add ground ginger or allspice to the filling along with the cinnamon and nutmeg, and stir a little pinch of cayenne into the topping for a subtle sweet heat.

 Serving Suggestions